Welcome to the BioSM Group@DGIST

 Cell-Penetrating Peptides(CPPs) and Drug Delivery

-Cell-Penetrating Peptides (CPPs) exhibit the ability to transport pharmacologically active compounds such as proteins, plasmid DNA, liposomes, and nanoparticles into cells, presenting a promising avenue for forthcoming therapeutic applications.
-Nevertheless, the precise pathways through which uptake occurs remain a topic of ongoing discussion.
+Cell-Penetrating Peptides (CPPs) possess the remarkable ability to deliver pharmacologically active compounds—such as proteins, plasmid DNA, liposomes, and nanoparticles—into cells, offering a promising avenue for future therapeutic applications.
+However, the exact pathways underlying their cellular uptake remain a subject of ongoing debate.

 Electrolytes for Li-ion Transport and Material Design

-We are studying the characteristics of electrolytes used in lithium-ion batteries and aiming to design better materials based on these characteristics.
-To achieve this, we use density functional theory calculations and molecular dynamics simulations to understand how lithium ions move within various electrolytes.
+We are studying the characteristics of electrolytes used in lithium-ion batteries with the goal of designing improved materials based on these properties.
+To achieve this, we employ density functional theory calculations and molecular dynamics simulations to explore how lithium ions move within different electrolytes.

 Functional and Mechanical Properties of Biological Soft Matter

-Recognizing the essential nature of comprehending the functional and mechanical characteristics of foundational structures like peptides, DNAs, and membranes (whether bilayer or monolayer), becomes paramount in unraveling the mechanisms governing diverse biological functions at the molecular level.
+Understanding the functional and mechanical properties of fundamental structures, such as peptides, DNAs, and membranes (whether bilayer or monolayer), is crucial for unraveling the mechanisms that govern various biological functions at the molecular level.

 Light-harvesting: Mechanisms of Energy Transfer

-The field of light-harvesting delves into the investigation of materials and molecules that seize photons from solar light.
-This encompasses endeavors to gain deeper insights into the light-capturing attributes of photosynthetic organisms, as well as the construction of artificial systems intended to facilitate photochemical reactions.
+The field of light-harvesting focuses on studying materials and molecules that capture photons from solar light.
+This includes efforts to gain deeper insights into the light-capturing properties of photosynthetic organisms, as well as the development of artificial systems designed to facilitate photochemical reactions.

 Membrane Proteins Structure and Function